 - 1. All official Grand Valley State University email goes to your student (Gmail) account, including any email sent from Blackboard.
 I will send email through Blackboard, so it is very important that you check your GVSU Gmail account on a regular basis.
 Many times, I will send reminders, tips and general FYI information as an e-mail message.
 Likewise, I would also expect that you check our Blackboard class site on a regular basis (4+ times per week). - 2.
 Email sent from Blackboard includes the course number.
 When sending me an email message that does not originate in Blackboard, please indicate the course number in the subject line and sign your name within the body of the message, so that I know with whom I am corresponding.
 If it is an urgent message, please also include the words "help" in the subject line.
 Based on the sheer volume of email I receive every day, this will help me to give priority to urgent messages from my students. - During the workweek (Monday Friday) I will check my email several times between the hours of 9-5.
-You will receive a response within 24-hours (and usually much quicker.) - I often check my email at least once during the week-end, and reserve the right to limit my email access.
+You will receive a response within 24-hours (and usually much quicker.)

+- I often check my email at least once during the week-end, and reserve the right to limit my email access.
 Therefore, please do not expect that I will return email messages on the weekend. - Depending on when you send your message, it may be Monday before you hear back from me.

-- Study the concepts each week and read the examples from "How children develop" (on Bb and Tophat). - Come to class and answer the questions on Tophat every week ! - The exams are mainly on the concepts you study each week (list at the end of each chapter of your textbook).
+- Study the concepts each week and read the examples from "How children develop" (on Bb and Tophat). - Come to class and answer the questions on Tophat! - The exams are mainly on the concepts you study each week (list at the end of each chapter of your textbook).
 Create flashcards for those, early, each week. - Understand the procedure followed in experiments and the names of the techniques used - Connect the name of a researcher with the name of the theory and its main points. - Take Good Notes: Fill-out your slides with notes, and make note of examples.
-Additional lecture notes will be essential when you study for the exams. - Take notes on the video clips and review them as questions on these will appear in the exams. - Ask for Office Hours early. - Come to and do the reviews and the exam practices - Take the extra credit opportunity offered.
+Additional lecture notes will be essential when you study for the exams. - Take notes on the video clips and review them as questions on these will appear in the exams. - Ask for Office Hours early. - Come to and do the reviews and the exam practices - Take the extra credit opportunity offered. - Catch up participation points if you missed a lecture. - Read the book Ghosts from the Nursery and do the assignments. - Create 3 well organized hand-written note cards for each exam.